 Due to Coranavirus restrictions, we will not be exhibiting sculptures by any other artists externally this year.
 If, however, you are interested in acquiring any of the sculptures exhibited in recent years, please get in touch.

 Select 'slide-show' above to see a full list of works, or click on an image to bring up the full details for each artwork.

-GUIDE TO BUYING SCULPTURE FOR THE GARDEN
+A GUIDE TO BUYING SCULPTURE FOR THE GARDEN

-- Materials.
-Genuine bronze and hard types of stone or marble are the highest quality mediums for outdoor sculpture.
-These mediums will endure and often go up in value over time.
-For these reasons it's always advisable to buy the best quality materials that your budget will allow.
+2. Medium.
+Foundry cast bronze, stone and marble are the highest quality media.
+These materials will endure and often go up in value over time.
+Lightweight materials, including wood and resin are more succeptible to weather damage and breakage, which is not always easily repaired, so it is advisable to buy the best quality materials that your budget will allow.